-Other than the power cables, the other type of cables that connect with a graphics card are the video output cable.
-They include, HDMI, DP, DVI-D, Thunderbolt, and VGA cable.
+Besides the power cables, the video output cable is a different cable connecting with a graphics card.
+They include HDMI, DP, DVI-D, Thunderbolt, and VGA cables.

 Many graphics cards have a combination of these video output ports.
 However, the graphics cards themselves do not come with video output cables.

-Instead, these are usually packaged together with the display device you have i.e Monitor, TV, or Projector.
+Instead, these are usually packaged with your display device, i.e., Monitor, TV, or Projector.

 Also Read: How Many SATA Cables Do I Need?

 So do graphics cards come with cables?
 The simple is no, they do not.
-Graphics cards do not come with either the PCIe power cables or the video output cables.
+Graphics cards do not come with PCIe power or video output cables.

-There are exceptions, but they are quite rare.
+There are exceptions, but they are pretty rare.